 The centrally located Point A cocktail bar is a favourite among locals.
 The bar is beloved for its diverse cocktail menu.
 However, Point A’s specialty is its “tapas cocktails”.

-From up here, you have excellent views of both the Parthenon and the contemporary New Acropolis museum.
 The central location makes Point A a great jumping-off point for a larger evening out in the city.

 Athens 360 Rooftop Bar

 Opening Hours: 9 am – 3 am daily